 The specialist making valuable contributions will be sought after, while the unskilled offer less.
 Specialization will drive barter, more formal education, and status.
 During fishing season, the hook maker is king, while the successful well-digger is exhalted during drought.

-Genetics can hand natural skill to some in the next generation, but formal grooming is how most young people grow into social position.
+Genetics can hand natural skill to the next generation, but formal grooming is usually how young people grow into the social position.
 Achieved and ascribed status play a central role in the development of social classes and inequalities, a feature less prominent in hunter-gatherer culture.

-As the last great cultural artifact to develop, agriculture may have been the last resort for those without other skills.
+As the last cultural artifact to develop, agriculture may have been the last resort for those without other skills.
 There may in fact be truth to the age old saying: vegetarian is another word for bad hunter.
-The work of a farmer is appreciated, but it is rarely seen as a rarified social position.

 Before the Copper Age